prysmex/elasticsearch_model_repositories/README.md

         _start = start_time + month.years
         _end = _start + 1.years

-        # this is the important part, you need to yield a splatted array
+        # this is the important part, you need to yield the following arguments:
-        # with the following parameters:
+        #
         #   1) AR relation object with query to fetch records to import
         #   2) reindexing options hash
         yield(
           host_class.where('created_at >= ? and created_at < ?', _start, _end),
           {